Behind the camera: Lester LaRue and Charles Porter took almost the same picture

 Ten years after the bombing Chris Fields has gone from Capt. to Major and is the acting battalion chief with the fire department.
 The memories don’t bother him but he dreads having to go through it again.

-Oklahoma Natural Gas didn’t stop with firing Lester and on October 5, 1995, sued claiming copyright ownership of the photos.
+Oklahoma Natural Gas didn’t stop with firing Lester and on October 5, 1995, sued to claim copyright ownership of the photos.
 Oklahoma Natural Gas won.
 The court’s denied Lester’s appeals and Lester was forced to give up copyright ownership and pay statutory damages in the sum of $34,623.50.